mettle/sendportal-docs/api-introduction.md

 ## Authentication

-Authentication for the API is performed on a per-user basis by supplying a token with the API request.
+Authentication for the API is performed on a per-workspace basis by supplying a token with the API request.

+### Generating Tokens

+Tokens for a workspace must be generated before they can be used.

+While working under the desired workspace, click on the user name in the top right corner, and then click _API Tokens_ from the menu.

+You will see a list of any previously generated API tokens, including when they were generated and an option to delete them.

+To add a new token, optionally provide a description for the token, and then click _Add Token_.

+You will now be able to use the generated token to authenticate as the current workspace when interacting with the API.

 ### Bearer Token

-The preferred way to authenticate with the API during a request is to use the user’s token as a Bearer token.
+The preferred way to authenticate with the API during a request is to use the workspace's token as a Bearer token.
 This is done by supplying an `Authorization` header with the request, where the value is `Bearer {api_token}`.

-The token is available from the logged in user's profile.

 #### Example

 ```
-Authorization: Bearer GbvZ6u0UJU7EE2thKTgj1mMH7yaCm23JKRomIpkiIuZ7kfWLlVBqraAldz7Fxezw3B2M45NFL2OUm5ev
+Authorization: Bearer 9w2fN7d4F3Banyv7gihYOWJEH6MvtYyZ
 ```

 ### API Token Parameter